CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 ![](./docs/img/subtask-2-architecture.png)
 *Current Architecure*

-> In this task you will create a CodeBuild Project which will be used to build the source code that is located inside of your GitHub Respository.
+> In this task you will create a CodeBuild Project which will be used to build the source code that is located inside of the given GitHub Respository.
 AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

 - Create a build project with AWS CodeBuild